Code-Institute-Submissions/comics/README.md

 Visitors to the site are looking for:
 - A place to return to for suggestions on the next comic book to read.
 - The ability to make new entries on comics that may not be already on the site.
+- The ability to favourite comics they are interested in reading, so they can easily find them in the future.

 The website should be:
 - Easy to navigate.
 - Have a simple registration and log in.
 - Able to search through a collection of comics to find specific ones.
+- Able to moderate content added to the site.

 ### User Stories